ionic-team/ionic-framework/packages/migrate/README.md

 ```
 --dry-run        Report what would change without writing anything
---check          Report only; exit non-zero if any migration applies (for CI)
+--check          Report only.
+Exit non-zero if any migration applies (for CI)
 --experimental   Include experimental migrations
 --force          Write even if the working tree is dirty or not a git repo
 --no-format      Skip running the project's Prettier over changed files